-In fact, this specific case brings up a number of other legal questions regarding a conjoined twin’s right to not testify against his or her sibling, and could the girls voluntarily undergo surgery that would result in the death Bette (should she be convicted of the death penalty) in exchange for a reduced sentence on the part of Dot?
+In fact, this specific case brings up a number of other legal questions regarding a conjoined twin’s right to not testify against his or her sibling, and could the American Horror Story twins voluntarily undergo surgery that would result in the death Bette (should she be convicted of the death penalty) in exchange for a reduced sentence on the part of Dot?
 Whatever the outcome, the trial and its resulting decisions would certainly end up going down in legal history.

 In many ways, understanding the law is like wandering through a overgrown jungle, which is why you need a skilled lawyer to help you navigate through your legal issues.
 If you have any questions or would like to schedule a free initial consultation with Peter M. Liss, please call (760) 643-4050.